 Is Millionaire Fastlane more of the same or different?

-the Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime promised to give you the answer – to crack the code – to hand you the keys to the kingdom.
+The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime by MJ DeMarco promised to give you the answer – to crack the code – to hand you the keys to the kingdom.
 But, more than just tell you exactly how to be rich, it starts by slamming other wealth building books.

 MJ DeMarco starts by saying that this is not a get-rich-quick book.
 He also slams the get-rich-slow method.
 DeMarco rips on books that tell you to “invest in real estate,” “invest in the stock market,” “win the lottery,” “become a celebrity,” “start a business,” and what he suggests all those other books pitch.

 He also pretty much tosses every famous “financial guru” under the bus as well.